Holly-Transport/coffee_chat/README.md

 # 🚀 Putting ChatGPT to (Data Science) Work

-Hello!
-Here's what we've got.
+Determined to see whether ChatGPT can do more than write sonnets, I spent a weekend working with the OpenAI GPT 3.5 model API (released on March 1) to see whether we could use the API to support the work of our Lab.
+Following is what I whipped up.
+Note -- my team will be shaking their heads when they see this -- most are far more advanced data scientists than I can ever hope to be -- but I thought it's worthwhile to show how even a -- ahem -- less-than-stellar coder can do remarkable things with the new generative AIs.

-I began with the objective of writing a Streamlit application for using OpenAI APIs to answer questions based on information in provided datasets.
+I began with the objective of writing a Streamlit application for using OpenAI APIs to answer questions based on information in datasets that I provide.
 To get started, I used a test dataset -- a [directory of Starbucks locations](https://www.kaggle.com/datasets/starbucks/store-locations) -- that I found on Kaggle.

 Initial results were very promising: